 Vaccination + screening = good public health policy

-Our efforts today mean that more women will receive the services they need and that the new HPV vaccines will be available in developing countries without delay—so that women tomorrow won’t have to die simply because of where they live.
+Ultimately, our efforts mean that more women will receive the screening services they need and that HPV vaccines will be available in developing countries sooner—so that women won’t have to die simply because of where they live.